davidrhoden/davidrhoden-basic-netlify/timeline/lyres-brownies-feb-8-1997.md

 ---

-If this is the show I'm thinking of, the Lyries arrived really late because of snow on the road, then played a stellar show, barely ever looking at the audience.
+If this is the show I'm thinking of, the Lyres arrived really late because of snow on the road, then played a stellar show, barely ever looking at the audience.

 It could also be a different show.